t2-project/devops/terraform/README.md

 ## Scripts

-For each environment there are a start, a start-with-services and a stop script, e.g. `aws-start.sh`, `aws-start-with-services.sh` and `aws-stop.sh`.
+For each environment there are a start, a start-with-microservices and a stop script, e.g. `aws-start.sh`, `aws-start-with-microservices.sh` and `aws-stop.sh`.
 The basic start script only creates a cluster in the respective environment.
 The start-with-services script creates the cluster and installs also the T2-Project services.
 The stop script deletes all resources and the cluster.

 Optionally you can provide an argument to the scripts that is used as the namespace for the T2-Project services.
-For example, `./aws-start-with-services.sh t2-project` will deploy the services of the T2-Project in the namespace *t2-project*.
+For example, `./aws-start-with-microservices.sh t2-project` will deploy the services of the T2-Project in the namespace *t2-project*.

 The scripts are using the terraform apply parameter `-auto-approve`.
 Please be aware of that!